Pre-K Printable Fun

 Flower First Sounds

-Gather a variety of faux flowers.
+Gather a variety of flowers (fake, real, or images).
 Identify the name of each flower and have them guess the first sound of each one (Rose, Tulip, Lily, etc).
 This is great for children just beginning to learn that letters represent different sounds!

 Picture